55+ Video Marketing Statistics to Drive Your Strategy in 2025

 Optimal video lengths for engagement

-When it comes to length, short-form videos are often better.
-According to Wyzowl, marketers swear by the following video lengths in this order:
+When it comes to length, short-form videos are often better for capturing and holding attention.
+According to Wyzowl, marketers swear by the following video lengths:

 • 3 minutes or more (5%)